 Cornell Prison Education Program

 Why teach Cornell undergrads when you can teach maximum security prison inmates?
-I signed up as a teaching assistant with the Cornell Prison Education Program (CPEP) in 2011 and was assigned to a pre-college math class.
-Every Thursday I drove an hour to Auburn (Wikipedia article), walked through nine gates and across two prison yards, into the school building, and taught 20 or so students as much math as you need to get through a liberal arts degree.
+When I was in grad school at Cornell, I signed up as a teaching assistant with the Cornell Prison Education Program (CPEP) and was assigned to a pre-college math class.
+Every Thursday I drove an hour to Auburn, walked through nine gates and across two prison yards, into the school building, and taught 20 or so students as much math as you need to get through a liberal arts degree.
 Two hours later they let me out each time.

 - Cornell Prison Education Program